Creamy Vegan Pumpkin Bean Soup

-❤️ You'll love this recipe because
+You’ll love this vegan soup because

 - Children and adults, carnivores and vegans, all love it!
 (Even my Omni friends and family ask me for the recipe every time I make it.)